My Local Digital Marketing Agency

-Most people blame the failure of their SEO campaigns for the use of the wrong keywords.
-But content is but a fraction of the total digital marketing journey.
-We have written some insight on how to “Improve Backlinks to Your Website,” to help you through your learning curve.
+Most people blame their SEO campaigns’ failure on using the wrong keywords.
+However, content is a fraction of the total digital marketing journey.
+We have written some insight on how to “Improve Backlinks to Your Website” to help you through your learning curve.

-On the technical side, you need to make sure that your website speed is up to the standard, optimized for mobile, new strategies, and keep up with the Google algorithm update.
+On the technical side, you must ensure your website speed is up to the standard, optimized for mobile and new strategies, and keep up with the Google algorithm update.

-But there’s another method that is often overlooked: link building.
+But another method is often overlooked: link building.

-In ranking your site, Google will not only look at the content but also the quality of your links.
+In ranking your site, Google will look at your links’ content and quality.

 Although there are more than 200 signals that Google factors into when ranking websites, it is a safe bet that links and web content are the two most important factors.